-Guilty feelings can be difficult to deal with as a carer of somebody living with dementia.
-Read our advice to help identify and manage guilt.
+Feelings of guilt can be difficult to deal with as a carer of somebody living with dementia.
+Read our advice to help identify and manage guilty feelings.

 Caring for a person with dementia can be very challenging.
 You’re likely to experience an extreme range of emotions, one of which is often guilt.

-You might feel like you’re not doing a good enough job of caring for a loved one, or you may be struggling to accept help.
+You might feel like you’re not doing a good enough job of caring or setting up support for a loved one, or you may be struggling to accept help.
 These feelings are completely normal, and very common.

 It’s important to identify and acknowledge any feelings of guilt, so you can start managing and working through them.
 Here are some common situations that might lead to guilt, along with some advice on managing your feelings.

 7 ways carers may feel guilt, and how to manage them:

 1. Feeling that other carers seem to manage better than you

 Meeting up with other carers at support groups or reading about other people’s experiences might make you think other carers are coping better than you are.
 You may feel guilty you haven’t lived up to your own expectations or those of the person with dementia, or to the expectations you believe other people have of you.
 But remember, there’s no such thing as the ‘perfect carer’, and it’s important not to be too hard on yourself.